machinat/sociably/docs/integration-with-webview.md

 ### Handle Events in Server

-Receiving event from the webview clients is the same as other platforms:
+Now you can receive event from the client in webviews as other platforms:

 ```js
 app.onEvent(async context => {